 - Most importantly, find the root cause for the histamine intolerance (other than the genetics).
 If you're on a medication that is causing the intolerance, working with your physician to wean off of these medications is essential.
 Some of the primary causes are gut dysbiosis and gluten intolerance, which cause a leaky gut.
 Other causes can be a chemical sensitivity.
 These can range from heavy metal toxicity to sensitivity to colorings, dyes, paint chemicals, fluoride, chlorine, fire-retardant chemicals to a wide variety of pesticides or just about anything you can imagine.

-3 Easy Steps to Reduce Histamine
+3 Easy Steps to Clear Histamine from the Body

 - Avoid Foods with High Histamine

 - Avoid Foods/chemicals/drugs that Release Histamine in your Your Body and find out if toxicity is a cause (it usually is).

 1. What is the CAUSE and how are we going to get RID of it?